fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 </figure>

-Interestingly it’s only the array itself that’s constant, not the elements.
-My understanding is that while the array itself is constant, the elements can still be added to or removed which we don’t want.
+Interestingly while the constant cannot be redefined later—i.e. it could not later be set to something other than an array—elements can still be added or removed.
+We don’t want that here.
 The following would be better because it locks things down which is likely what we want.

 <figure>